foclair/rastafari/README.md

 # Rastafari

-Rasterize vector features.
+Rasterize vector features to grids.
 This library is built to rasterize emission sources in the CLAIR air quality modelling system.
 In contrast to most available libraries used to rasterize vector features, this library produces rasters with weights proportional to the fraction of each cell that is covered by a feature.

 ### Features:

 * line rasterization using DDA algorithm, producing weights proportional to fraction of line intersected by each cell
 * polygon rasterization using even-odd rule, producing weights proportional to fraction of polygon included in each cell
 * mass-consistent resampling of a raster using inverse nearest neighbour algorithm, allowing for different projections in source and target

 See rastafari/tests for examples.